Teaching English in Mexico: Kacey Andreotta’s Experience

 I lived in Prague, Czech Republic, traveled to England, Italy, Germany, Poland, Austria and France.
 Visited Canada and Mexico for vacation.

-What motivated you to teach abroad?
+What motivated you to teach English in Mexico?

 I wanted to live abroad and with my teaching background, teaching English is the easiest way to do it!
 It opens many doors to countries and schools all over the world.
 Being able to touch the lives of students all over the world is definitely something that I wanted to be a part of!